 - Victor Patterson, Northwest Nazarene University student

-American Indians and posted to Lac La Biche, Alberta.
+peoples and posted to Lac La Biche, Alberta.
 Steinhauer's missionary work had

 actually begun 15 years earlier in 1840 when he was assigned to Lac La Pluie to assist in

-translating, teaching and interpreting the Ojibwa and Cree languages.
+translating, teaching, and interpreting the Ojibwa and Cree languages.

 1856 - Presbyterians started work in Colombia with the arrival of Henry Pratt

-Reformed Church set up.
+Reformed Church was set up.

 1858 - John G. Paton began work in New

 Hebrides.
 Elizabeth Freeman martyred in India.
 Basel Evangelical Missionary Society began